esphome/esphome-docs/components/lvgl.rst

 .. note::

-    The Keyboard widget doesn't support popovers or custom layouts.
+    The Keyboard widget in ESPHome doesn't support popovers or custom layouts.

 Actions
 -------